TrustedComputingGroup/markdown/README.md

 >
 > It can be multiple paragraphs, if you wish.

-The tool will insert the "Start of informative text" / "End of informative text" delimiters to the informative text blocks automatically.
+The tool will insert the "Start of informative text" / "End of informative text" delimiters into the informative text blocks automatically.

 ## Diagrams